ryanconley1/tmc-flux-patching/README.md

 # TMC Flux Patching

-This repo shows an example of using TMC installed flux to patch itself.
+This repo shows an example of using TMC installed Flux to patch itself.
 There are a number of use cases where this might come into play but here are a few.

 * adding proxy settings to the helm or source controller(example show in this repo)
 * adding settings to the kustomize controller for multi-tenancy
-* any other settings that are not configurable out of the box on TMC provided flux.
+* any other settings that are not configurable out of the box on TMC provided Flux.

 ## Caution